 - Fold in the flour mixture, the coffee essence and then the dried fruit and nuts.

 - Turn the mixture into the prepared cake pan and smooth over the surface, making a slight hollow in the centre so the cake will rise evenly.

 - Bake at 325ºF (160ºC or 150ºC for a fan oven) for 45 minutes, and then reduce the temperature to 300ºF (150ºC or 140ºC for a fan oven) for a further 40 to 60 minutes or until a skewer inserted in the centre of the cake comes out clean.
 Do keep an eye on the cake while it is baking as oven temperatures do vary radically and you don't want it to burn.
 Equally you do not want the cake under-cooked, so be sure that the skewer is coming out clean from the centre of the cake.
 That is when it is done, regardless of baking time.

 - Cool the cake in the pan for at least an hour and then carefully remove it to cool on a wire rack.

 - After the cake is completely cook you can wrap it in foil.
-If you are making it well ahead of time, you can keep it in a cool dry place for a couple of weeks, feeding it once a week with a bit more rum.
+If you are making it well ahead of time, you can keep it in a cool dry place for six to eight weeks, feeding it once a week with a bit more rum.
 Of course, if you make the cake closer to the time you want to serve it, you can still 'feed' it in this way once a week until you cover it with marzipan.

 - To make the marzipan from scratch, mix the ground almonds, sugar and icing sugar together.

 - Rub or cut the butter into this mixture until it looks like coarse breadcrumbs.

 - Mix the egg yolks and lemon juice and add them to this mixture.